JahnaviKodakandla/JahnaviKodakandla.github.io/README.md

-# Ivanald.github.io
+# JahnaviKodakandla.github.io
-Personal website hosted on github
+Personal website hosted on github.
+This is where I share my thoughts, my observations, my conclusions and my work.